The Principles of Planning and Implementing Microservices

 However, the disadvantages of the client-side discovery approach are:

-- The clients are coupled to the service registry; without it, new clients may be blind for the existence of other services.
+- The clients are coupled to the service registry; without it, new clients may be blind to the existence of other services.

 - The client-side routing logic has to be implemented in every service.
 It hurts if the services differ by their tech-stack, which means this logic should be implemented across different technologies.